Krishnamohan-Techy/commclassroomOP/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing!
+- Kunal Kushwaha says that this community is amazing.
-- This is an example to make a merge conflict
+- Mohan made this change
+- i'm so excited to take java dsa course
+- kunal teaching is way better then my college
+- he is the best coding teacher which i ever seen